-This gluten-free Leftover Stuffing Stuffed Butternut Squash recipe is a great way to use up those leftovers.
-Add leftover turkey too and make this a delicious meal!
+This Leftover Stuffing Gluten Free Stuffed Butternut Squash recipe is a great tasty way to use up those leftovers.
+Add leftover turkey, too, and make this a delicious meal!

 This is sort of what happened with this recipe.
 It all started with a beautiful butternut squash from our local farmer's market.
 I had wanted to tie this butternut squash with my leftovers.

 I have a lot of fun gluten free winter squash recipes for even more recipe inspiration!

 If you haven't read all about my local farmer's market in other posts, you can read more about it in this recipe for ground pork lettuce wraps.

 This leftover Thanksgiving stuffing recipe is so easy to make!
 Preheat the oven to 375º F.

 Step 1: I sliced the butternut squash in half.
 Scoop out the seeds and roast them partway.
 This gives you nice cavities to stuff with your leftovers!

 - In this recipe, I roasted the butternut squash in my oven for 20 minutes before stuffing them.
 This gives them time to soften and caramelize without burning any stuffing.